 - In some cases, like the case mentioned above, Displacement may involve retaining the action and simply shifting the target of that action.
 So, the girl wanted to shout back at her boss but instead displaced the shouting at her sister.

 - However, at times, this way of Displacement might not be feasible.
-So in this case, the person may change the action along with the target.
+So, in this case, the person may change the action along with the target.
 For instance, if I cannot shout at my boss, I would take a punching bag and keep punching it till I feel better.
-This way of Displacements is often quite satisfactory and workable mechanisms for releasing energy more safely.
+This way of Displacement is often quite satisfactory and workable mechanisms for releasing energy more safely.

-If you or someone you know has been using the defense mechanism of displacement and is seeking help to improve your current life situation either in personal or professional life, call us on +91-8080-2084-73 or use the contact us form.
+If you or someone you know has been using the defense mechanism of displacement and is seeking help to improve your current life situation, call us on +91-8080-2084-73 or use the contact us form.

 Therapists Niche: Working with Displacement

 When a client has been using the defense mechanism of displacement, there are two basic possibilities:

 - The client may be unaware that he/she is displacing emotions

 - The client may be aware that he/she is displacing emotions